ken-okabe/esm-bundlerless/README.md

  ## Use the latest TypeScript version installed in the local project not global

-It's a good manner not to install typescript npm package
+It's a good manner to install typescript npm package

-not to global
+- not to global
 `npm install -g typescript`
-but to local --save-dev.
+- but to local --save-dev.
 `npm install -D typescript`

 In VisualStudio Code, by clicking the TypeScript Version, it's easy to switch to use the project local(WorkSpace) installed version.